leonmavr/interpolator/README.md

 ### Compilation and execution instructions

 To compile it, you only need a version of the g++ compiler that supports the C++17 and newer standards.
 No dependencies are needed.
 The project is built by a `Makefile` and unit tests are compiled with the Catch2 library.
-To compile it run:
+To compile it and run the driver code execute:
 ```
+cd interpolator
 make
+./main
 ```
 To build and run the unit tests execute:
 ```